Create an Online Assignment to allow students to submit files, such as Word documents through Canvas.

 - A pink border will appear around the screen indicating you are in Student View.
 You can use this to verify your assignment is not yet available.

 - Do not forget to ‘Leave Student View’ via the bar at the bottom of the page.

 Download or Read Student Work Online

-With Assignments, you have the option to download all files for offline viewing or printing.
-You can also read it online in SpeedGrader (see below).
+With Assignments, you have the option to download all files for offline review.
+You can also view and grade the submissions online using SpeedGrader.